yurigurlie207/household-task-manager-rails/README.md

 1. I want to add the views from the User profile page so they can see all the subtasks/tasks they are assigned to.
 2. Build in the edit and update functions for user/task/subtasks.

+Tomorrow (and future dates) i will add:
+- edit/delete fuctions for the other models
+- start building in the other elements of the forms
+- put in the form validations
+- check user flow links
+- cookies (does this need to be part of this app?), i think my session id is sufficient
+- styling